callumrollo/callumrollo.github.io/content/articles/bash.md

 ![Default terminal](../images/terminal.png)

-Yours may differ, but as long as tying `ls` in it returns a list of directories, you should be good to go.
+Yours may differ, but as long as typing `ls` in it and hitting `enter` returns a list of directories, you should be good to go.
 Check out the link to [Matt Might's page](http://matt.might.net/articles/basic-unix/) above for a nice intro to the shell.

 A **one liner** is a command that is one line long
 An **alias** is a short name you give to a longer command, like a nickname for your favourite code snippets.
 You can make one right now like this: